 Garcinia kola, commonly called bitter kola, is a plant native to West and Central Africa.
 Its biflavonoid extract, kolaviron, has exhibited antioxidant, anti-inflammatory, and hypoglycemic properties in various in vivo and in vitro studies [5].
 Previous studies primarily focused on its biochemical effects using ELISA and histology, but the genetic pathways involved remain scarcely understood [6].

-Several genes regulate glucose metabolism, such as ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator), which are essential for insulin signaling and glucose homeostasis [7].
-RATINS (Rat Insulin-like gene), regulates pancreatic insulin synthesis [8] while the Glucose Transport type 4 genes (GLUT-4) facilitate insulin-stimulated glucose uptake [9].
-Toll-like Receptor type genes (TLR-4) are linked to inflammation-mediated insulin resistance [10].
+Several genes regulate glucose metabolism, such as ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator), which is essential for insulin signaling and glucose homeostasis [7].
+RATINS (Rat Insulin-like gene) regulates pancreatic insulin synthesis [8], while the Glucose Transport type 4 genes (GLUT-4) facilitate insulin-stimulated glucose uptake [9].
+Toll-like receptor type genes (TLR-4) are linked to inflammation-mediated insulin resistance [10].
 Understanding kolaviron’s effect on these genes could broaden its therapeutic profile and elucidate the molecular pathways involved in its antidiabetic actions.
 Against this background, this study aimed to determine the effect of kolaviron on some genes associated with glucose metabolism in streptozotocin-induced diabetic Wistar rats.

 2. MATERIALS AND METHODS